s8sg/faas-flow/README.md

 ## Request Tracing by Open-Tracing

-Request tracing can be enabled by providing by specifying
+Request tracing can be enabled by providing the `trace_server` and enabling tracing.
+Edit `flow.yml` as:
 ```yaml
       enable_tracing: true
       trace_server: "jaegertracing:5775"